six-two/mkdocs-knowledge-base-guide/docs/setup/docker.md

 For this project I have built a simple somewhat reusable container, which you can use as a starting point.

-The Dockerfile can be very simple:
+Alternatively you can write your own Dockerfile, which can start very simple:
 ```Dockerfile
 FROM python:slim
 COPY requirements.txt /tmp/requirements.txt